Tanzania's COVID-19 denial risks pulling Africa back | DW | 09.02.2021

 In January, two cases of the new South African strain — thought to be more contagious — were discovered in air travelers returning from Tanzania by Denmark's Statens Serum Institut (SSI), which specializes in infectious diseases.

-"The first thing I do is to avoid unnecessary crowds," Anna, who resides in Dar es Salaam, noted.
+"The first thing I do is to avoid unnecessary crowds," Anna, who resides in Dar es Salaam, said.

-"If I have to go, I keep my distance to avoid direct contact with people," Anna told DW, adding that she washes her hands and sanitizes herself more often than before.
+"If I have to go, I keep my distance to avoid direct contact with people," adding that she washes her hands and sanitizes herself more often than before.

-Tanzania's Roman Catholic Church took the courage and went against the government's code of silence by warning its adherents to protect themselves.
+Meanwhile, Tanzania's Roman Catholic Church took the plunge and went against the government's code of silence by warning its adherents to protect themselves.

 "Our country is not an island.
 We have every reason to take precautions and pray to God so that we can move unscathed in this pandemic," a letter addressed to archbishops and retired bishops stated.

-Tanzania's posture, its refusal to provide COVID-19 data and procure vaccines, could endanger the whole continent, according to Africa CDC.
+Tanzania's refusal to provide COVID-19 data and procure vaccines could endanger the whole continent, according to Africa CDC.

 "We don't truly understand how [the] COVID-19 pandemic will evolve.
 Not cooperating will make it dangerous.
 This virus has no borders," Africa CDC director, John Nkengasong, said during an online media briefing.

-Nkengasong urged Magufuli's government to review their policy on dealing with COVID and join the African Union in fighting the pandemic.
+Nkengasong urged Magufuli's government to review their policy on dealing with COVID-19 and join the African Union in fighting the pandemic.

 South Africa on Sunday announced that they were halting their planned vaccination rollout of Oxford's-produced AstraZeneca vaccine after a study revealed that the shot was not strong enough to protect against the new variant found there.